-Why do I need Environmental Insurance?
+Why Do I Need Environmental Insurance?

 Unlike ten, or even five years ago, environmental liability is a necessary coverage for almost every business.
 Many general liability and builder’s policies exclude coverage for environmental risks.
-Accidently hitting pipelines, discovering asbestos or pollutant drainage from one business to another are all pretty common environmental losses.
+Accidentally hitting pipelines, discovering asbestos or pollutant drainage from one business to another are all pretty common environmental losses.
 In fact, remediation and environmental clean-up is an $18 billion industry.
 You may need remediation for several reasons, for example, if your business develops or remodels land/structures you will be liable for any contaminated soil, asbestos, lead or other hazardous materials found on premises.

 Environmental claims are on the rise and they are often very costly.
 Even a small retailer can experience a loss, and if they are uninsured, then private assets and potentially the business itself will be at stake.
 It doesn’t matter how long you have gone without an environmental loss, it only takes one to potentially bankrupt a business.